thebader9/RMLGROUP2/README.md

 ![PFIRELU](https://github.com/thebader9/RMLGROUP2/assets/111473895/70131d55-378a-46a9-90a1-655df4f18057)

-* **Property value, loan-to-value ratio, play pivotal role in predicting ‘high_priced_mortgage’ and are directed towards the left side, indicating that decreasing or lower values of these features for a specific instance have a relatively stronger influence on the prediction of a high-priced mortgage.**
+* Local Interpretability:Property value, loan-to-value ratio, play pivotal role in predicting ‘high_priced_mortgage’ and are directed towards the left side, indicating that decreasing or lower values of these features for a specific instance have a relatively stronger influence on the prediction of a high-priced mortgage.**